 When you go to Finland, a Sauna visit is a must.
 In a country with over three million saunas, yes, you read that right 3 million, and about 5.5 million people, a sauna visit is a unique Finnish experience.
 The first place to check for a sauna is your hotel.
 If they don’t have a sauna available, there are plenty around town to enjoy.
 Loyly would be one of the places to get the sauna experience.
 It is located right by the water, with a café and restaurant.
 Bring your swimsuit and give it a try.

-Walk the Esplanadi or Relax in the Park
+Things to Do in Helsinki – Walk the Esplanadi or Relax in the Park

 Enjoy a walk on the “Espa” or a picnic in the narrow park.
 Starting at Market Square and ending at Erottaja Square, this popular street through the green heart of Helsinki is fun and entertaining in the summer.
 Watch performances, listen to street music, see the sculptures, or enjoy a meal at Kappeli, a historic restaurant.